 This simple little mindset niggle has a lot to answer for, hasn’t it?!

-- Spend time with other writers – as with any challenge we face, things are always a million times worse in our head than in real life.
-Join a writers’ group or online writers’ forum.
+As with any challenge we face, things are always a million times worse in our head than in real life.
+Join a writers’ group or an online writers’ forum.
 Spending time with other writers and creatives will give you a reality check and help you put things in perspective.
-Chances are you’ll get to know other talented authors who have been consumed by imposter syndrome, too, and you’ll realise that it is actually all in your head.
+Chances are you’ll get to know other talented authors who have been consumed by imposter syndrome, too, and you’ll realise that these negative thoughts are just temporary and certainly not substantiated.

-- Take a break – it’ so easy to get bogged down particularly if you’re working on a big project.
-You wade in with the ideas, cheerleaders, pompoms and fireworks at the outset, and then halfway through everything fizzles away into mizzly grey clouds, burst balloons, and big sighs.
+Introspection is easy, as is escalating your thoughts, particularly if you’re working on a big project.
+You wade in with the ideas, cheerleaders, pompoms and fireworks at the outset, and then halfway through everything fizzles away into mizzly grey clouds, burst balloons, regrets and big sighs.
 When this happens, don’t assume this is because you’re rubbish at writing; this is actually a natural part of the book-writing process.
 So put this project on the backburner for a little while and pick up another instead.
-Sometimes all you need is a break.
+Sometimes all you need is a break for some breathing space.

-- Don’t give up – keep writing and don’t let imposter syndrome steal your passion for writing.
+Keep writing and don’t let imposter syndrome steal your passion for writing.
 Why?
-Because you’ve been honing your writing skills for so long now… because when you can’t find time to write you crave that quiet time and space to put pen to paper… because when you’re doing something mind-numbing like emptying the dishwasher, you have all kinds of ideas jump into your head… that’s why you’re a writer, and a good one to boot.
+Because you’ve been honing your writing skills for so long now… because when you can’t find time to write, you crave that quiet time and space to put pen to paper… because when you’re doing something mind-numbing like emptying the dishwasher, you have all kinds of ideas jump into your head… that’s why you’re a writer, and a good one to boot.

 Has imposter syndrome been holding you back?

-Are you going to look at it from a fresh perspective?
+Are you going to look at it from a fresh perspective now?